 When Do You Know Your Employee Will Never be an Asset?

-The partners have been asking that to ourselves for awhile now.
+The partners have been asking that question, “Is our employee interested in leadership development?”, to ourselves for awhile now.
 We have done everything to help a new (3 years) employee fit in and grow professionally as our office manager.
 We’ve provided professional education and certification, sent her to San Diego for industry training (paid for flights, meals and accommodation for her and her sister).
 We try to include her in office social events and pay salary during time away for university finals week, Easter, July 4th, Thanksgiving and Christmas.

 Yet, elementary projects we assign her that take up too much of the partner’s time are met with multiple questions and a willingness to either forego the assignment or hand it off to one of the other partners.
 Our efforts to make her feel a part of the office are for not, the zinger came this week when she told us she does not return coffee cups to the coffee area because of “boundary issues”.
 It appears she does not aspire to be a part of our team.
 The office actually runs smoother when she is away.
 To further our attempts to make this work, we participated in a work environment personality test and try to structure her work according to her strengths.